Champion, E. (2018: accepted). DESIGNING THE ‘PLACE’ OF VIRTUAL SPACE. Indiana University Press, Spatial Humanities series. Book.

 Champion, E. (2018: contracted).
 Organic Design in Twentieth-Century Nordic Architecture.
 Routledge.
 Book.

-Champion, E. (2018: contract offered).
+Champion, E. (2018: contracted).
 The Phenomenology of Virtual Places.
 Routledge Research in Phenomenology series.
 Edited book.

-Champion, E. (2017: under review).
+Champion, E. (2017: in press).
 “A Schematic Division of Game-Learning Strategies Relevant to Digital Archaeology and Digital Cultural Heritage” in Jiménez-Badillo, D. (Ed.).
 (2017).
 Arqueología Computacional.
 Nuevos enfoques para el análisis y la difusión del patrimonio cultural.
 INAH, redTDPC, México.